 Missing work due to a car accident injury can be a disruptive event.
 This time away from work could result in missed paychecks and unexpected financial strain.
-With the help of an attorney, you could recoup the wages you missed out on due to your injury.
+With the help of an attorney from our firm, you could recoup the wages you missed out on due to your injury.

 Pain and Suffering

 Physical pain is an unfortunate part of many car accidents.
 Because you only experience this pain due to the carelessness of the other driver, compensation for your pain could be available through your injury case.